-Dairy products may also contribute to lower blood pressure and reduce the risk for cardiovascular disease and type 2 diabetes.
-More specifically, research shows the low-fat Dietary Approaches to Stop Hypertension (DASH) eating plan—which emphasizes dairy, fruits and vegetables and whole grains and is supported by the Dietary Guidelines for Americans—may help manage blood pressure.
+Studies indicate dairy foods may contribute to lower blood pressure and reduce the risk for cardiovascular disease and Type 2 Diabetes.
+More specifically, research shows the low-fat Dietary Approaches to Stop Hypertension (DASH) eating plan—which emphasizes dairy, fruit, vegetables and whole grains and is supported by the Dietary Guidelines for Americans—may help manage blood pressure.